BirdeeHub/nixCats-nvim/README.md

 This is designed to give you package specific config, AND nixOS integration, without ditching your lua.

 That being said, definitely explore first while you understand the concept.
-If it seems complex, you don't understand it yet.
 It boils down to a few concepts.

-In total there are 2 concepts I used to create this, stated above, and then a bunch of category sorting.
+In there are 2 general ideas I used to create this, stated above, and then a bunch of category sorting.
 The rest are just natural extensions of that.

     The idea:
     1. import flake as config file.